paultbarrett/diy-dsp-preamp/README.md

   on ASR.
 But TBH, I don't think I could hear the difference of DACs with worse measurements, so any decent interface should work.
-- Rotary encoder (on GPIO inputs) with software debouncing for the master volume
+- Rotary encoder (on GPIO inputs) with software debouncing for the master volume (note: the rockpi-s has an analog-in input that could be used with a potentiometer instead - tested to work OK with the latest armbian release + updates).
 - Buttons (on GPIO inputs) for pause/mute and switching CamillaDSP configs
 - small i2c [oled
   display](https://www.winstar.com.tw/products/oled-module/graphic-oled-display/dual-color-oled.html)